 Some students think that scholarships are aimed at learners that are in desperate need of financial assistance.
 This is not the case.

-You will need to send copies or photographs of your qualifications/ exam results slip with your application form as proof of your qualifications.
+You will need to send photographs/ copies of your qualifications/ exam results slips with your application form as proof of your qualifications.

 You will need to provide supporting documentation with your application, for example, certificates of attendance and other certificates you may have gained during your time at school.